apache/camel/examples/camel-example-cdi/README.txt

   To stop the example hit ctrl + c

 When we launch the example using the camel maven plugin, a local CDI container is created and started.
 Additionally there're two maven profiles being defined by this example (see pom.xml for details) so that using maven we can easily embed and deploy the example into an application server.

-To run the example using JBoss simply type mvn deploy -Pjboss
+To run the example using JBoss type mvn deploy -Pjboss

-And to launch using Glassfish
+And for Glassfish
   mvn deploy -Pglassfish

 Please note that both the JBoss as well as Glassfish maven artifacts are pretty big in size so be patient as maven downloads them into your local repository for the first time.

 This example is documented at
   http://camel.apache.org/cdi-example.html